jennii94900-tech/Mod/README.md

 # Hooligan Planet Mod

 This mod adds a new planet, Hooligan, a new technology tree, and so on.
+This planet is cold and therefore you will have to use aluminum and crystals to keep your buildings from freezing.

 ## Installation
 1. Mods > Import Mod > Import from GitHub